caged/octo/Readme.md

 **Requires [superagent](https://github.com/visionmedia/superagent)** &mdash; A lightweight library for supporting Ajax in the browser and HTTP in node.js.

+All examples are written in [CoffeeScript](http://coffeescript.org), but Octo.js itself is written in JavaScript.

 ## Quick Example

 ``` coffeescript